bevyengine/bevy/release-content/release-notes/atmosphere_environment_map.md

 ));
 ```

-Notes:

-- Negligible cost for the atmosphere cubemap pass, filtering adds a small overhead per view.
-- Currently tied to the active view, scene light probes are not yet supported.
+Note that this is a per-view effect (per camera).
+Light probes are not yet supported.

 Special thanks to @atlv24, @JMS55 and @ecoskey for reviews and feedback.